-ADXS-PSA is the Company's Lm-based product candidate designed to target the Prostate Specific Antigen ("PSA") associated with prostate cancer which is being evaluated in a Phase 1/2 clinical trial alone and in combination with KEYTRUDA[®] (pembrolizumab), Merck & Co.'s ("Merck") humanized monoclonal antibody against PD-1, in patients with previously treated metastatic castration-resistant prostate cancer.
+ADXS-PSA (ADXS31-142) is the Company's Lm-based product candidate designed to target the Prostate Specific Antigen ("PSA") associated with prostate cancer which is being evaluated in a Phase 1/2 clinical trial alone and in combination with KEYTRUDA® (pembrolizumab), Merck & Co.'s ("Merck") humanized monoclonal antibody against PD-1, in patients with previously treated metastatic castration-resistant prostate cancer.

-ADXS-HER2 is the Company's Lm-based product candidate designed for the treatment of Human Epidermal Growth Factor Receptor 2 ("HER2") expressing cancers, including human and canine osteosarcoma.
-ADXS-HER2 is being evaluated in a Phase 1b clinical trial in patients with metastatic HER2 expressing solid tumors.
-The Company received orphan drug designation from both the FDA and EMA for ADXS-HER2 in osteosarcoma and have received Fast Track designation from the FDA for patients with newly-diagnosed, non-metastatic, surgically-resectable osteosarcoma.
+ADXS-HER2 (ADXS31-164) is the Company's Lm-based product candidate designed for the treatment of Human Epidermal Growth Factor Receptor 2 ("HER2") expressing cancers, including human and canine osteosarcoma.
+ADXS-HER2 was evaluated in a Phase 1b clinical trial in patients with metastatic HER2 expressing solid tumors.
+The Company has evaluated the data, and based on the Company's priorities, has determined not to pursue further clinical study of ADXS-HER2 at this time but remains open to investigator-initiated research or licensing proposals.
 Clinical research with ADXS-HER2 in canine osteosarcoma is being developed by the Company's pet therapeutic partner, Aratana Therapeutics Inc. ("Aratana"), who holds exclusive rights to develop and commercialize ADXS-HER2 and three other Lm -LLO immunotherapies for pet health applications.
 Aratana has announced that a product license application for use of ADXS-HER2 in the treatment of canine osteosarcoma has been filed with the United States Department of Agriculture ("USDA").
 Aratana received communication from the USDA in March 2015 stating that the previously submitted efficacy data for product licensure for AT-014 (ADXS-HER2), the cancer immunotherapy for canine osteosarcoma, was accepted and that it provides a reasonable expectation of efficacy that supports conditional licensure.
 While additional steps need to be completed, including in the areas of manufacturing and safety, Aratana anticipates that AT-014 could receive conditional licensure from the USDA in 2017.

-ADXS-NEO is the Company's individual Lm-based antigen delivery technology combined with a fusion protein based on information captured by comparing a patient's own DNA with the DNA from that patient's tumor.
-The FDA has cleared the Company's IND application of a new precision immunotherapy for the treatment of cancers.
-The Company plans to initiate a Phase 1 study in 2017.
+ADXS-NEO is the Company's individual Lm-based antigen delivery product combined with a fusion protein based on information captured by comparing a patient's own DNA with the DNA from that patient's tumor.
+The FDA has cleared the Company's IND application for clinical investigation of a new precision immunotherapy for the treatment of cancers.
+The Company plans to initiate a Phase 1 study in first half of 2018.

-The Company has focused its development efforts on establishing a drug development pipeline that incorporates this technology into therapeutic cancer immunotherapies, with clinical trials currently targeting HPV-associated cancers (cervical cancer, head and neck cancer, and anal cancer), prostate cancer, and osteosarcoma.
+The Company has focused its development efforts on establishing a drug development pipeline that incorporates this technology into therapeutic cancer immunotherapies, with clinical trials currently targeting HPV-associated cancers (cervical cancer, head and neck cancer, and anal cancer), prostate cancer, and canine osteosarcoma.
 Although no immunotherapies have been commercialized to date, the Company continues to invest in research and development to advance the technology and make it available to patients with many different types of cancer.
 Pipeline development and the further exploration of the technology for advancement entails risk and expense.
 The Company anticipates that its ongoing operational costs will increase significantly as it continues conducting and expanding its clinical development programs.
 In addition to its existing single antigen vectors that target one tumor associated antigen, the Company is actively engaged in the development of new constructs that will address multiple targets that are common to tumor types, as well as mutation-associated epitopes that are specific to an individual patient's tumor.
-The Company is also leveraging its Lm TechnologyTM to target common (public or shared) mutations (hotspots) in tumor driver genes.
-The Company is exploring a preclinical infectious disease program as well to examine potential applications of its Lm TechnologyTM.
-Lastly, the Company is continuing to build-out its manufacturing capabilities at the state-of-the-art manufacturing facility in Princeton, NJ, to produce supplies for its neoepitope and other development programs.
+The Company is also leveraging its Lm TechnologyTM to target common (public or shared) mutations (hotspots) in tumor driver genes, which it refers to as ADXS-HOT.
+Lastly, the Company completed construction for its pilot plant at the state-of-the-art manufacturing facility in Princeton, NJ, to produce supplies for its neoepitope and other development programs.